WinnerWind/vekamp/README.md

 ## Current Plans
 The plans for the current stage of development are as follows:
-- [ ] Basic media playback functionalities (Previous, Play/Pause, Next, Scrollbar, Duration/Position, Volume, Loop)
+- [x] Basic media playback functionalities (Previous, Play/Pause, Next, Scrollbar, Duration/Position, Volume, Loop) (I can't really implement previous, next, and loop without first doing a track queue.)
+- [ ] Implement different format extensions for BASS.
 - [ ] Track Queue
+- [ ] Read playlists.
 - [ ] Read metadata
-- [ ] Read playlists.

 ## Platforms
 This branch should compile for both Windows and Linux.